 [KubeCon Day 2] Participation Report

-This article is a report on participating in KubeCon, introducing the contents of the keynote and sessions on Day 2.
+This article is a report on my experience at KubeCon, and will cover the keynotes and sessions from Day 2.

 Introduction